-The scriptures invite us to "love one another" (John 13:35; 15:12; 1 John 3:11, 23; 4:11).
+John invites us to "love one another" (John 13:34; 15:12; 1 John 3:11, 23; 4:11).
 Most of us have accepted this invitation at one time or another in our lives and have loved someone (or at least something).
-Godly love, however, does not mesh with traditional concepts.
-The fulness of love is considerably narrow in comparison to the world's concept of love.
+But John's notion of what love is, however, does not mesh with traditional concepts.
+The fulness of love, according to John, is considerably narrow in comparison to the world's concept of love.
 "Love one another," John wrote, "for love is of God" (1 John 4:7).
-The scriptures connect the fulness of love not with casual emotions, affection, or even passion, but with God.
+John continued: "He that dwelleth in love dwelleth in God, and God in him" (1 John 4:16).
+John connects the fulness of love not with casual emotions, affection, or even passion but with God.
 To ensure that he was not misunderstood, John taught in the simplest of terms that "God is love" (1 John 4:8, 16).
-This means that if one desires true love, one must understand God.
+If one desires true love, one must understand God.

-Some may become nervous using God and Jesus Christ as the standard and definition of love.
+Some may become nervous using God as the standard and definition of love.
 They may think such a standard is too restrictive or unrealistic.
-Some may feel that if God defines love, then romance will be replaced with benevolence or brotherly love.
-But when we understand John's teaching of love correctly, romantic love, brotherly love, and benevolence can be appropriate under God's divine guidance.
-The Savior's love will, however, exclude feelings, actions, and motives that are contrary to his law.
-That filters out the misconceptions of love, leaving only a "pure" love (Moroni 7:47).
-To those who feel that "God is love" is an unrealistic standard, I offer President Henry B. Eyring's advice: "You need not fear that using God as your standard will overwhelm you.
-On the contrary-God asks only that we approach him humbly, as a child."
-As we raise our standards to meet those of God and Jesus Christ, we not only begin to act like them but become more like them as well.
+Some may feel that if God defines love, then romance will be replaced with benevolence and brotherly love.
+But when we understand John's teaching of love correctly, romantic love, brotherly love, and benevolence can be appropriate under God's divine guidance.2 God's definition of love will, however, exclude feelings, actions, and motives that are contrary to his law.
+That filters out the misconceptions of love, leaving only a "pure" love.
+To those who feel that "God is love" is an unrealistic standard, I offer Elder Henry B. Eyring's advice: "You need not fear that using God as your standard will overwhelm you.
+On the contrary-God asks only that we approach him humbly, as a child."3 As we raise our standards to meet those of our God, we not only begin to act like Him but become more like Him as well.

-"WE LOVE HIM.
-BECAUSE HE FIRST LOVED US"
+"WE LOVE HIM, BECAUSE HE FIRST LOVED US"

-Another important consideration in understanding the Savior's love is the statement that "herein is love, not that we loved God, but that he loved us" (1 John 4:10).
-Although love is intended to eventually become a reciprocal relationship, we must understand that the love of God is not contingent upon our love for him; love begins with God, not with us.
+Another important consideration in understanding the meaning of love is John's statement that "herein is love, not that we loved God, but that he loved us" (1 John 4:10).
+Although love is intended to eventually become a reciprocal relationship, we must understand that the love of God is not contingent upon our love for Him; love begins with God, not with us.
 John explained that "we love him, because he first loved us" (1 John 4:19).
 Rather than considering these statements as a reason for us to love God, we can see that John's point is that love begins with God.
-Thus his love is what allows us to love not only him but everything.
+Thus His love is what allows us to love not only Him but everything.